 The extraordinary growth in connections applications means the 'first come first served' model is no longer fit for purpose.
 More than 500 GW is in the 'contracted' and 'connected' queue.
 This is significantly more than the current Future Energy Scenarios or winter peak demand requirements.
 Following National Grid ESO's five-point plan to speed up the current connections queue, DESNZ and Ofgem have published the Connections Action Plan, setting out the new framework for transmission connections.
 Key actions of the Transmission Action Plan include raising entry requirements for connecting parties, removing stalled projects from the connection queue, and better utilising and allocating existing network capacity.
 Ofgem has also confirmed the inclusion of a new queue management process within the Connection and Use of System Code.
 This will introduce a right for National Grid ESO to terminate contracted projects which are not progressing against agreed milestones.
 The last five years has seen a 300% increase in connection offers issued.
 In addition, connection customer complaints are at risk of increasing as timescales to their projects increase.
 There is also an increased volume of connections applications.
+This is a highly political subject and network companies are at risk of becoming known as blockers.
 An external connections delivery board oversees the process.